dougwhite/wave-length/README.md

 This `.psd` file was provided without an explicit license listed, and I couldn't find a way to get in touch with him, and so I didn't include any of his original work in the project repo.
 He has my thanks regardless.

+#### My Daughter

+Thanks to my daughter EpicNewGirl for teaching me how to draw tumble animations in a convincing way!

 #### My Wife

 Thanks to my beautiful wife, who not only didn't divorce me for entering a month long game jam; but also contributed the wonderful backdrop artwork and supernova animation (`art/backdrop.kra` and `art/backdrop_tear.kra` respectively).